trntv/apis-list/README.md

 - [USDA Nutrients](https://github.com/apis-list/apis-list/blob/main/apis/usda-nutrients/usda-nutrients.md) - FoodData Central is an integrated data system that provides expanded nutrient profile data and links to related agricultural and experimental research
 - [Withings](https://github.com/apis-list/apis-list/blob/main/apis/withings/withings.md) - Access to data from Withings activity trackers and body measures

 ### Images & Photography 📸
 - [500px](https://github.com/apis-list/apis-list/blob/main/apis/500px/500px.md) - Viewing feature streams, photo information and comments, as well as user profiles
-- [ApiFlash](https://github.com/apis-list/apis-list/blob/main/apis/apiflash/apiflash.md) - Chrome based screenshot API to convert URLs to images.
-ApiFlash is an easy to use screenshot API for developers.
-It is powerful and
+- [ApiFlash](https://github.com/apis-list/apis-list/blob/main/apis/apiflash/apiflash.md) - Chrome based screenshot API to convert URLs to images
 - [Associated Press](https://github.com/apis-list/apis-list/blob/main/apis/associated-press/associated-press.md) - AP Media API Get all your AP multimedia content in one place Access the content programmatically via the API or use the AP Media Agent to download content automatically
-- [Browshot](https://github.com/apis-list/apis-list/blob/main/apis/browshot/browshot.md) - Full API to take screenshots of any website
+- [Browshot](https://github.com/apis-list/apis-list/blob/main/apis/browshot/browshot.md) - Full API to take screenshots of any website.
 - [Clarifai](https://github.com/apis-list/apis-list/blob/main/apis/clarifai/clarifai.md) - Whether you have one input or billions, you are only steps away from using AI to power your business applications
 - [Clearbit Logo](https://github.com/apis-list/apis-list/blob/main/apis/clearbit-logo/clearbit-logo.md) - If you’re only interested in a Company’s logo, and don’t need any other data about the company, you can use our Logo API
 - [Cloudinary](https://github.com/apis-list/apis-list/blob/main/apis/cloudinary/cloudinary.md) - API for image and video storage and manipulation - free for up to 75,000 images and 7,500 manipulations per month, good documentation, it can also manipulate GIFs and PDFs